 In the end, even though the skis were made by someone with no experience in ski making, they were perfect for use.
 Of course, they were made in consultation with the VOLTAGEdesign creators, so you can rest assured that the skis would be perfect

-The first skis I built are great for powder runs, especially tree runs, and I plan to continue using them every time that comes.
-Building your own skis not only deepens your knowledge of skiing, but also allows you to create skis that suit your physique and preferences.
-I made it myself, so it's made with all the love I have for it.
-I would recommend it to anyone who loves skiing and snowboarding.
+The first skis I made are great for powder runs, especially tree runs, so I want to continue using them whenever the opportunity arises.
+Making your own skis deepens your knowledge of skis, and at the same time, you can create skis that suit your physique and preferences.
+Since I made it myself, I have a special fondness for it.
+I would recommend it to everyone who loves skiing and snowboarding.

-Information will be posted on Instagram from time to time, so please check it out:
+Information will be updated regularly on Instagram, so please check there:

 https://www.instagram.com/voltagedesign_snow/